jaxio/javaee-lab/README.md

 * **U**update
 * **D**delete

+The code generation is done by [Celerio](http://www.jaxio.com/en/).

+The project uses its own code generation templates, see [src/main/celerio](https://github.com/jaxio/javaee-lab/tree/master/src/celerio).

-The generated application runs on WildFly 10, it is a pure Java EE 7 application:
+The generated application runs on WildFly 10, it is a pure Java EE 7 application, it relies on:

 * JPA with Hibernate
 * Search with Hibernate Search / Lucene